Lahma712/Sorting-Algorithm-Collection/README.md

     -Bogo/bogo/bogosort

-    -All -> uses every algorithm on the dataset -ninput -> lets you enter a new dataset
+    -All -> uses every algorithm on the dataset

   The output will display the sorted dataset aswell as how much time it took to sort it (in seconds).